charliemurry/website/content/cv.md

 2006-2008, Research Assistant at the Federal Reserve Board of Governors, Washington, D.C.

-Graduate of Herndon High School (2002), Herndon, Virginia USA
+Graduate of Herndon High School (2002), Herndon, Virginia USA.

 Married with two kids.
 Resides in Newton, MA.